dm-academy/Calavera2/nervios/README.md

 ### If you want to rebuild container
 #### Get Dockerfile from github  (https://github.com/dm-academy/Calavera2)
+##### NOTE:  If you want to change hosts to modify - add the .cfg files to the repo and it will sync them down during build

 #### Build container
 docker build -t nervios .<br>